-->

 People who practiced the eating pattern were found to have a much higher risk of dying from cardiovascular disease.

-Intermittent fasting has caught on as a simple and effective way to manage your weight that research suggests comes with several other health benefits.
+Intermittent fasting has caught on as a simple and effective weight-management method that could have several other health benefits.
 But a recent analysis has thrown into question whether this popular eating pattern is good for your heart.

-This week, the American Heart Association presented a study that found a link between periods of fasting throughout the day and a significantly higher rate of fatal cardiovascular disease.
+In March, the American Heart Association presented a study that found that people who fasted were much more likely to die from cardiovascular disease.
 Here’s what you need to know about this eye-opening research.

 The latest research on intermittent fasting and heart disease

-There are a few intermittent fasting methods that have come into vogue in recent years — they all recommend limiting your calorie intake to certain parts of the day or week.
-The 5:2 diet, for instance, calls for eating normally for five days of the week and then limiting to between 500 and 600 calories on the other two days of the week, while the 16:8 method is a daily 16-hour fast and an 8-hour window for eating.
+Intermittent fasting, which involves limiting your calorie intake to certain parts of the day or week, has come into vogue in recent years.
+Popular methods include the 5:2 diet, which involves eating normally for five days of the week while consuming between 500 and 600 calories on the other two days, and the 16:8 method — a daily 16-hour fast and an 8-hour window for eating.

 This particular study looked at data collected by the Centers for Disease Control’s national survey, which included responses from 20,000 adults on their eating habits.
 The researchers found that people who restricted their eating to a window of less than eight hours a day had a 91 percent higher risk of dying from cardiovascular disease compared to those who ate across 12 to 16 hours.